julioeconomist511/julioeconomist511/README.md

-- Olá, meu nome é Julio Cezar Rodrigues de Oliveira
+- Hi, I'm Julio Cezar Rodrigues de Oliveira.
--  Sou professor de matemática e estou começando a estudar programação.
+-  I am a math teacher and I've been studying programming for 3 months.